-CCTF's Code of Ethics and Conduct (the "Code") is the foundation of our culture.
-Our Code applies to all persons employed by CCTF and is designed to create awareness of our legal and ethical expectations and to guide teammates to "do the right thing" in all aspects of our business.
+CCTF's Code of Ethics and Conduct (the "Code of Conduct") is the foundation of our culture.
+Our Code of Conduct applies to all persons employed by CCTF and is designed to create awareness of our legal and ethical expectations and to guide teammates to "do the right thing" in all aspects of our business.

-The Code contains the following statement in relation to forced labour and child labour.
+The Code of Conduct contains the following statement in relation to forced labour and child labour.

 CCTF does not tolerate forced labour or child labour in our operations or supply chain and takes active steps to ensure that our suppliers share this commitment.
 Each year, we ask our suppliers to certify that they do not use forced labour or child labour and that they are not aware of such practices in their supply chains.

-In addition, we rely on each of our teammates to conduct ongoing due diligence of our suppliers (new and existing) and to report any suspected instances of forced or child labour.
+In addition, we rely on you [our teammates] to conduct the necessary and ongoing due diligence of our suppliers (both new and existing).
+You are also required to report any suspected instances of forced or child labour in our operations or supply chain.